 If you’ve been thinking about starting a company here, one thing you should first decide on is how you would want to structure your business.
 This decision can affect many things, like how much taxes you would be paying, the amount of paperwork you’d have to do, and the liabilities you would have to face as a company.
-We have a complete guide on
+We have a complete guide on how to register a company in Singapore if you want to know what to expect if you choose to start a company here.

 There are different types of business entities in Singapore.
 One of them is the Private Limited Company.